hacker-crypto888/texts-words-write/README.md

 - Saving all texts is exporting all texts.
 To edit entries and play the words, close the window of the editor.
 It must always be possible to save all items.
 - There are two ways users can import texts: the guest user can only load texts and words using the text input field, whereas the connected user can upload files.
 - The texts can be that of previous sessions or that of current session.
 - The removal of the last item of a text must remove also the text.
-Open a dialog box to confirm deletion.
+Open a dialog box to confirm deletion (only for the connected user)

 ## Functioning of the app in the advanced parameters